The importance of public speaking

-There are plenty of possibilities to confront at least five times in your life with one of these situations and to become conscious of the importance of public speaking.
+There are plenty of possibilities to confront at least five times in your life one of these situations.

 "-Darling, tomorrow in the morning you have to go to your daughter school, to speak with the parents about the next year classes.